Buying a new home is an incredible step in your life and the growth of your family, but it can be a daunting financial decision.

 Depending on the amount of HOA fees owed, the penalty may be as minor as late fees.
 Continued failure to pay HOA fees or otherwise comply with community policies may actually result in litigation.
 This may involve further monetary fines, initiating a lawsuit, or putting a lien on the property.
 HOA liens present their own problems, but they can add further difficulty by making it close to impossible to sell the property until the lien is cleared.
 Depending on the severity of the situation, the HOA may actually foreclose on your property, allowing them to collect on any delinquent payments.

 In general, what do HOA fees cover?
-HOA fees can seem high, exorbitantly so when you factor in all of the other monthly costs involved with owning a home.
+Monthly housing costs like HOA fees can seem high, exorbitantly so when you factor in all of the other monthly costs involved with owning a home.
 However, the money that you put into an HOA is not wasted.
 In fact, you likely see and experience all the things that the fees pay for on a daily basis.
 What HOA fees exactly pay for will vary based on your particular community and the organization’s responsibilities, but the fees go toward essentially every amenity and service outside your immediate property.

 Whether you live in a single condominium building or in a gated community, you likely have common areas that are shared by everyone within that community.
 This can include: